-Elana serves as Founding Chair of the founders of the Kol Hanashim Women's Party that ran for the 2020 Knesset, and was number four on the list.
-She also serves as the Vice Chair for Media and Policy of Democrats Abroad-Israel.
+Elana was the Founding Chair of the founders of the Kol Hanashim Women's Party that ran for the 2020 Knesset, and was number four on the list.
+She also served as the Vice Chair for Media and Policy of Democrats Abroad-Israel and later as Chair.

 Elana has worked with communities, organizations and individuals around the world on advancing gender inclusion and gender equity.
 She has worked with many women's organizations in Israel, including Mavoi Satum, Kolech, The Center for Women's Justice, ICAR, Itach-Maaki, the Modi'in Women's Council, and more.
 She was the 2016 Scholar-in-Residence for National Council of Jewish Women, Australia.
 From 2012-2014 she was the Executive Director of JOFA, the Jewish Orthodox Feminist Alliance.
 From 2014-2017 she was the Board Chair of El Halev, the feminist organization building safer communities through self-defense and women's martial arts.